A plate of freshly-baked pão de queijoA plate of freshly-baked pão de queijo

 Aside from the key ingredients listed above, there are a few other ingredients that can be added to pão de queijo to enhance its flavor.
 One popular addition is garlic, which can be minced and added to the dough for a savory kick.
 Another option is to add herbs such as rosemary or oregano, which can give the bread a fragrant aroma and earthy taste.

-See also How to make banh mi from Vietnam?
+See also How to make tteokbokki from Korea?

 It’s also worth noting that pão de queijo can be made with different types of flour, such as cassava flour or sour tapioca flour, which can alter the texture and flavor of the bread.
 Additionally, some recipes call for the use of lard instead of olive oil, which can give the bread a richer, more indulgent taste.